 Fun but past it’s prime — a year ago

 A mid straw yellow in colour.
 Aromas are lemon and lime, lemongrass, mineral, wet hay with toastiness and lanolin starting to emerge at 13 years of age.
 Light bodied but great intensity - a richer texture for a Semillon, bearing in mind that this wine sees no oak at all - stainless steel all the way.
 Only 11% alcohol.
-Luckily I have 4 bottles left - a cellar life extending to 2030+. — a month ago
+Luckily I have 4 bottles left - a cellar life extending to 2030+. — 4 months ago

 First Australian Shiraz I have had in ages.
 It was recommended as an exception to the usual 16% bruisers that we’ve all encountered.
 This one at 13.5% was super juicy - bursting with black and blue berries, slight forest floor, and wet concrete.
 Medium acid and tannin, with a fresh finish.
 I doubt I would have called Syrah if had blind, this comes across as just well made and balanced red wine.
 Simple but with impressive purity of fruit. — 3 years ago